mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 ![ifconfig](/img/wifi/ifconfig2.png){: .center-block :}

 ### Step-6: Select Which Channel to Monitor
 All versions of Wi-Fi up to and including 802.11n (a, b, g, n) operate between the frequencies of 2400 and 2500MHz.
-These 100MHz are separated into 14 channels of 20MHz each (see diagram below).
+These 100MHz are separated into 14 channels of 20MHz each (see diagram below)[[Imagesource](https://www.extremetech.com/computing/179344-how-to-boost-your-wifi-speed-by-choosing-the-right-channel)].

 ![wifi channel](/img/wifi/wifi_channel.png){: .center-block :}